aubymori/mozc-win7/README.md

 ================

 Mozc but it works on Windows 7.
 Not much else.
 Might work on Vista with the Extended Kernel, but I haven't tested.
+Have fun.

 [Mozc - a Japanese Input Method Editor designed for multi-platform](https://github.com/google/mozc)
 ===================================